precice/openfoam-adapter/docs/config.md

 ## Advanced configuration

-These additional parameters may only concern some users is special cases.
-Keep reading if you want to use nearest-projection mapping, an incompressible or basic (e.g., laplacianFoam) solver, if you are using a solver with different variable names (e.g., a multiphase solver) or if you are trying to debug a simulation.
+These additional parameters may only concern some users in special cases.
+Keep reading if you want to use the nearest-projection mapping, an incompressible or basic (e.g., laplacianFoam) solver, if you are using a solver with different variable names (e.g., a multiphase solver) or if you are trying to debug a simulation.

 ### Nearest-projection mapping